Bandlimited signal reconstruction from leaky integrate-and-fire encoding using POCS: Reconstruction by POCS

 \subsection{Projection implementation}

 It remains to find the explicit expression of $P_\calC$.
-What makes its derivation easy is the outstanding property that $(h_n(t))_{n\in\N}$ is an {\em orthogonal} family of functions in $L^2(D)$ since their time supports do not overlap. \line \begin{proposition}
+What makes its derivation easy is the outstanding property that $(h_n(t))\nN$ is an {\em orthogonal} family of functions in $L^2(D)$ since their time supports do not overlap. \line \begin{proposition} Let $\calC=\calC(\btheta)$ be defined by \eqref{C} for any {\em orthogonal} family of functions $(h_n(t))\nN$ of $L^2(\RR)$.
+Then for all $u(t)\in\L^2(\RR)$,

-\end{proposition} \line \begin{IEEEproof} Let $p(t)$ be the right hand side of \eqref{PCu-explicit}.
-Since $\langle h_m,h_n\rangle=0$ for any distinct $m,n\in\N$, then $\langle h_m,p\rangle=\langle h_m,u\rangle+(\theta_m-\langle h_m,u\rangle)=\theta_m$ for any $m\in\N$.
-So $p(t)\in\calC$.
-For any $v(t)\in\calC$, $\langle h_n,p-v\rangle=\theta_n-\theta_n=0$ for all $n\in\N$.
-Since $u(t)-p(t)=\sum_{n\in\N}\alpha_n h_n(t)$ for some coefficients $\alpha_n$, then $\langle u-p,p-v\rangle=0$.
-Thus $p(t)=P_\calC u(t)$. \end{IEEEproof}
+\end{proposition} \line \begin{IEEEproof} Let $q(t)$ be the right hand side of \eqref{PCu-explicit}.
+Since $\langle h_m,h_n\rangle=0$ for any distinct $m,n\in\N$, then $\langle h_m,q\rangle=\langle h_m,u\rangle+(\theta_m-\langle h_m,u\rangle)=\theta_m$ for any $m\in\N$.
+So $q(t)\in\calC$.
+For any $v(t)\in\calC$, $\langle h_n,q-v\rangle=\theta_n-\theta_n=0$ for all $n\in\N$.
+Since $u(t)-q(t)=\sum\nN\alpha_n h_n(t)$ for some coefficients $\alpha_n$, then $\langle u-q,q-v\rangle=0$.
+Thus $q(t)=P_\calC u(t)$. \end{IEEEproof}